-Financial Flexibility: Given the high cost of home ownership, first-time home owners are often burdened with huge mortgages; these mortgages come with high monthly payment obligations.
+Given the high cost of homeownership, first-time homeowners are often burdened with huge mortgages; these mortgages come with high monthly payment obligations.
 By renting and without this obligation, young people can choose to work in something want to do rather than have to do.
-For many, this means starting a business or choosing a profession which they enjoy rather than just collecting a pay cheque.
+For many, this means starting a business or choosing a profession which they enjoy rather than just collecting a paycheque.

-Family Planning: Times have changes and people are choosing to get married and have children (if at all) later in life.
+Times have changed and people are choosing to get married and have children (if at all) later in life.
 This means that they do not require as much space or require a traditional home in the suburbs with access to good schools and a big backyard.

 Ultimately, whether to purchase a home or rent a home is a personal decision that combines all the factors above.
 Still, it is clear that younger generations are placing a greater emphasis on lifestyle benefits; this is being proven out as more people are choosing to rent and for longer periods of time.